NCPP/ocgis/doc/install.rst

 Anaconda Package
 ----------------

-An `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ Python package is available through `IOOS's Anaconda Channel <https://anaconda.org/IOOS>`_ repository.
-Linux-64 and osx-64 builds are both available.
+An `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ Python package is available through `IOOS's Anaconda Channel <https://anaconda.org/IOOS>`_ repository (linux-64 and osx-64).
 If you would like to subscribe to the low-volume, OpenClimateGIS mailing list, please fill out the :ref:`download form <download-form>` linked below.
 Filling out the form also helps us collect useful usage statistics.

 Base installation with spatial index and unit conversion support (``nose`` is used for testing purposes only):